papajessie/swcpy/docs/EmpireTwilekIncinerator.md

 |Point value|1     |1.200 |1.400 |1.600 |1.800 |2     |2.200 |2.400 |2.600 |3     |

-I could not show the following roles, because I was not programmed to : buffFireBurnbasic, buffFireBurnmult, buffFireBurstbasic, buffFireBurstmult
+I could not show the following roles, because I was not programmed to : buffFireBurnbasic, buffFireBurstbasic, buffFireBurstmult, buffFireBurnmult